shubhamgupta1798/coding_question/README.md

-# Includes random codes of some questions of hackerearth,codechef,codeforces
+# Includes code of some of questions solved on platforms like hackerearth,codechef,codeforces leetcode